 Although born in Long Island, New York, Beth grew up in England.
-After graduating in 2004 from her studies in textile design at the University of the West of England, she moved to London, where she worked in costume design for film, television, and theater and taught arts and craft workshops to kids with underprivileged backgrounds.
+After graduating in 2004 from her studies in textile design at the University of the West of England, she moved to London, where she worked in costume design for film, television, and theater and taught arts and crafts workshops to kids with underprivileged backgrounds.
 In 2009, Beth was offered a post as an artist in residence at Wycombe Abbey School for Girls.
-This residency helped her focus and build a strong foundation for her practice, exploring both femininity and textures, and acted as a catalyst for exploration into the aesthetic and concept of wabi-sabi.
+This residency helped her focus and build a strong foundation for her practice, exploring both femininity and textures.
+It also acted as a catalyst for exploration into the aesthetic and concept of wabi-sabi.